Before reaching a partnership with a supplier and signing a contract, it is best to ask a series of questions to ensure that they are reliable.

 Located in Yiwu, the largest wholesale market in China, we have many factories around us and have integrated supplier resources throughout China.
 There are many that you can’t reach on wholesale sites.
 This means that if you tell us your needs, whether it is for wholesale goods or custom projects, we can quickly select suitable suppliers for you from China’s industrial clusters (e.g. Zhejiang province and Guangdong province), all of which have passed our strict factory audits and offer competitive prices.

 We will collect samples from these suppliers and send them to you together.
-Then you can compare and choose the best one, which simplifies the difficulty of supplier selection.
+Then you can compare and choose the best one, which simplifies the difficulty of supplier vetting.

 In addition, we offer many other services, such as production follow-up, quality inspection, customs clearance, and shipping.
 We can control the entire supply chain, thus greatly improving your sourcing efficiency.